harisqazi1/Cybersecurity/README.md

 Entry Level Job Titles (Not Cybersecurity per-se, but for getting a foothold in the industry)
 ---------------

-IT Support Techinician - Using a ticketing system for internal support requests and installing programs on computers.
+IT Support Technician - Using a ticketing system for internal support requests and installing programs on computers.

 IT Helpdesk Tier 1 - Using a ticketing system to provide support, as well as providing technical support over the phone.